"Your legacy will never be forgotten": Chelsea legend passes away at 70

 - Chelsea Football Club has announced the death of their former player, who passed away at the age of 70

-- The two-time UEFA Champions League winners are still in the celebratory mood of their 2025 FIFA Club World Cup triumph over Paris Saint-Germain
+- The player joined Chelsea in the third division and helped guide the team to gain promotion into the first division in the 1984/85 season

-- Liverpool, Wrexham and and other football clubs have paid their last respect to the legend, including the fans
+- Liverpool, Wrexham, fans and other football clubs have paid their last respect to the legend

-Former Chelsea star Joey Jones has passed away at the age of 70 on Tuesday morning, July 22
+Former Chelsea star Joey Jones passed away at the age of 70 on Tuesday morning, July 22.

-The Wales legend was part of the player that helped the London team gain promotion into the second division in the 1983/84 season.
+The Wales legend was part of the players that helped the London team gain promotion into the second division in the 1983/84 season.

 Chelsea mourn Jones